Platypus96/BuyMeAChai/README.md

-Here's a refined version of your README that presents the details in a more organized and polished manner:

----

 # Buy Adarsh a Chai! ☕
 A decentralized tipping application built with Next.js and Ethereum smart contracts, allowing users to send "chai" (tips) to Adarsh with personalized messages.
 Powered by MetaMask for wallet integration, this app features a modern, glassmorphic UI with smooth animations and responsive design.